Corneal Protectors (Surgical Eye Shield) for Surgical and Non-Surgical Procedures

 Plastic Eye Shield w/ Suction Cup (left) and w/ Handle (right), reusable and autoclavable

 Hayden Medical’s Blepharoplasty Eye Shields (reusable-autoclavable) are made of autoclavable plastic and are inserted in the eye (underneath the lid, over the eyeball) to protect from sharp tools used around the eyeball.
 These are easy to insert (after anesthetic eye drops are used) as well as easy to remove with suction cups or a handle.

 Eye Shields for Use with Non-Surgical Lasers

+Hayden Medical staff members are certified by The LIA (Laser Institute of America) and we take the utmost care and concern when it comes to laser safety.
 Cosmetic Lasers and non-surgical procedures are becoming a growing trend in cosmetic and plastic surgery.
-They can be used to remove scarring or tattoos, “resurface” the skin on the face and tighten the skin’s natural appearance.
-With these lasers, there are some dangers, but with the proper protection tools, these risks can be eliminated completely.
+They can be used to remove scarring or tattoos, “resurface” the skin on the face and “tighten” the skin’s natural appearance.
+With these lasers, there are some dangers, but with the proper protection tools, these risks can be greatly reduced or eliminated.